adobe/helix-cli/README.md

 The `--html-folder` option enables serving HTML files without extensions, useful for previewing content changes when you don't have access to the authoring system.

 ```
 $ aem up --html-folder drafts                      # serves at /drafts/*
-$ aem up --html-folder content:/       # serves at /* (root)
+$ aem up --html-folder content --html-mount /       # serves at /* (root)
-$ aem up --html-folder drafts:/preview # serves at /preview/*
+$ aem up --html-folder drafts --html-mount /preview # serves at /preview/*
 ```

-Use the `FOLDER:MOUNT` syntax to control the URL path where files are served.
-Without a mount point, files are served at `/FOLDER/*`.
+Use `--html-mount` to control the URL path where files are served.
+Without it, files are served at `/FOLDER/*`.

 This enables two features: